Fortunoff Fine Jewelry

 - Every diamond solitaire is accompanied by a full diamond grading report.

 - Some restrictions apply, so contact us for more information.

 - Complimentary insurance estimates and updates.

 - GIA-trained diamond experts are available by appointment to guide you in selecting the diamond that is perfect for you.

-- Your satisfaction is guaranteed with our 30-day money-back refund policy.
+- Your satisfaction is guaranteed with our money-back refund policy.

 - Color preference in diamonds is a very personal thing.
 Some people covet a colorless diamond; others desire a “warmer” color. *Most gem-quality diamonds appear to be white to the untrained eye, but there are subtle differences that can greatly affect value.
 Diamonds with no traces of body color are extremely rare.

 - To accurately determine a diamond’s color grade using Gemological Institute of America (GIA) standards, the diamond is viewed unset, table down, and compared to a “Master Set” whose colors have been predetermined by the GIA (see the chart on the facing page).
 Your Fortunoff diamond engagement ring has been carefully color graded by professional graders using these standards.

 - Colored diamonds occur in nature in shades ranging from the palest yellows and pinks to vivid blues and reds.
 The vivid hues are rarest of all.
 All yellow and brown diamonds more strongly colored than Z color are termed fancy colors, as are all reds, pinks, greens and blues.
 Fancy color diamonds are graded according to a separate set of standards.
 Some diamonds are colored artificially, using special laboratory techniques.
-These treated diamonds are much less valuable, and Fortunoff generally does not sell such diamonds.
+These treated diamonds are much less valuable, and Fortunoff generally does not sell these.

 - Most diamonds develop natural “inclusions” or imperfections during their formation deep within the earth.
 The fewer the imperfections, the rarer and more valuable the diamond.